 The Fed also prints, stores, and distributes currency and destroys it when it's damaged or worn out.
 Finally, the Fed, in conjunction with other governmental agencies, supervises and regulates financial institutions to ensure that they operate soundly and treat customers fairly and equitably.
-Federal Reserve System, "Banking Supervision," FED101, http://www.federalreserveeducation.org/FED101%5FHTML/supervision (accessed May 30, 2006).
+Federal Reserve System, "Banking

+Supervision," http://federalreserveeducation.org/about%2Dthe%2Dfed/structure%2Dand%2Dfunctions/banking%2Dsupervision/ (accessed November 7, 2011).

 - Most large banks are members of the central banking system called the Federal Reserve System (commonly known as "the Fed"). - The Fed's goals include price stability, sustainable economic growth, and full employment.
-It uses monetary policy to regulate the money supply and the level of interest rates. - To achieve these goals, the Fed has three tools: - 1. it can raise or lower reserve requirements-the percentage of its funds that banks must set aside and can't lend out; - 2. it can raise or lower the discount rate-the rate of interest that the Fed charges member banks to borrow "reserve" funds: - 3. it can conduct open market operations-buying or selling government securities on the open market.
+It uses monetary policy to regulate the money supply and the level of interest rates. - To achieve these goals, the Fed has three tools: - 1. it can raise or lower reserve requirements-the percentage of its funds that banks must set aside and can't lend out; - 2. it can raise or lower the discount rate-the rate of interest that the Fed charges member banks to borrow "reserve" funds; - 3. it can conduct open market operations-buying or selling government securities on the open market.